 New York City Gay Men’s Chorus is a world-class, world-renowned New York institution and a pioneering voice for the LGBTQ community.

-NYCGMC is comprised of more than 260 talented singers of various ages, backgrounds, and experiences.
+NYCGMC is comprised of 275 talented singers of various ages, backgrounds, and experiences.
 Together, we produce a vibrant sound and energy that audiences can feel and connect with.
 Through the power of this sound, and our spectacular performances, we are fearless champions for love, equality, and acceptance.
 Our reputation grows year on year.
 As you can see from the pictures below, we sing in a very wide variety of settings, and always seem to succeed in raising the roof!

 with a few of our crazy Youth Pride Chorus Alumni;